 I am now in Sydney doing self-isolation at home.
 My roommate buys food for me which is really nice!
 But Google is going to start mandatory WFH during my self-isolation, which means I still cannot have a chance to grab my corp laptop.
 Probably I will need my colleague to grab for me, phew~

-The whole world is experiencing the same thing happened in China in February.
-And I experienced this thing both in China and in Australia.
+The whole world is experiencing the same virus in China in February now.
+And I experienced them both in China and in Australia.
 I am feeling lucky aww!

 MewX comments powered by Disqus